-Police-involved shooting leaves suspect injured: Cops
+Police-involved shooting in Crown Heights leaves suspect injured, cops say - amNewYork

-A man was injured in a police-involved shooting in Brooklyn that took place early Friday, the NYPD said.
+A man was injured in a police-involved shooting in Brooklyn early Friday, the NYPD said.

-Three plainclothes officers, members of the Brooklyn North Gang unit, were patrolling near Rochester Avenue in Crown Heights when they heard several shots fired between Park Place and Sterling Place near 1:30 a.m., according to NYPD Assistant Chief Jeffrey Maddrey, Commanding Officer of Patrol Borough Brooklyn North.
+Three plainclothes officers, members of the Brooklyn North Gang unit, were patrolling near Rochester Avenue in Crown Heights when they heard several shots fired between Park Place and Sterling Place roughly 1:30 a.m., according to NYPD Assistant Chief Jeffrey Maddrey, Commanding Officer of Patrol Borough Brooklyn North.

-When the officers exited their unmarked vehicle to investigate, they observed a man armed with a black .25 caliber handgun chasing another down Rochester Avenue, police said.
+When the officers exited their unmarked vehicle to investigate, they saw a man armed with a black .25 caliber handgun chasing another man down Rochester Avenue, police said.
 The suspect fired toward the second male and turned to run in the direction of the officers, they said.

-One of the officers then shot the man after he failed to respond to command to drop his weapon, police said.
+One of the officers then shot the man after he failed to respond to a command to drop his weapon, police said.

 “At that time, the Brooklyn North Gang sergeant did discharge his weapon at least two times striking the perpetrator once in the left thigh area,” Maddrey said in a statement.